 Assuming two brokers are involved, the overall commission is divided, with one portion allocated to the listing side and the other portion allocated toward the side representing the buyer.
 While that allocation is sometimes a 50/50% split, it is not required to be.
 A listing agent may charge more than 50% of the overall commission to help offset extra costs they might incur for staging a property, exceptional marketing / advertising expenses, etc. If the listing agent also winds up representing the buyer (legal in California if certain requirements are met, but not necessarily legal in other states), then the full commission sometimes goes to the same agent for representing both parties.
 This is referred to as dual agency.

 Many of the listings in San Diego have allocated 2.5% for the buy side (the side representing the buyer).
-A small percentage offer the buy side less than 2.5%.
-This approach can disincentivize other agents from showing the property to their clients.
+Whatever the norms are in your market, offering less than what is typical can potentially disincentivize other agents from showing the property to their clients.
 By the same token, sellers that offer stronger buyer side compensation sometimes generate more and/or higher offers because they have made the property stand out to other agents that can bring in buyers.
 The majority of homes are sold with another agent representing the buyer, so giving extra incentive / commission on the buy side sometimes can net you more in the sale.
 That can be especially true for a property that might have something working against it (price, location, “unusual features” or condition).

 When Paying a Higher Real Estate Commission Can Net You MORE